lithish89/Automated-Bulk-Movie-Songs-Downloader/README.md

 # Movie Songs Downloader 🎶

-This Python project automates the process of downloading Telugu and other language(if available) movie songs from [naasongs.com.co](https://naasongs.com.co) using Selenium and an Excel file containing movie names.
+This Python project streamlines and automates the process of downloading Telugu and other language (if available) movie songs from naasongs.com.co.
+Using Selenium and an Excel file with movie names, this tool allows you to download songs in bulk with ease, saving you the time and effort of manually searching and downloading each song.

 ## 🔧 Features

-- Searches for movies using Google-powered search on naasongs.
-- Parses the correct movie page even if title formatting varies.
+Bulk Movie Search: Automatically searches for multiple movie songs using Google-powered search on naasongs.com.co, based on a list of movie names in an Excel file.

+Dynamic Parsing: Handles variations in movie title formatting and retrieves the correct movie page, ensuring accurate song downloads even with different naming conventions.

-- Downloads all `.mp3` files listed on the movie's page.
+Efficient MP3 Downloads: Downloads all available .mp3 files listed on the movie’s page in one go, eliminating the need for manual downloads.

-- Skips already downloaded files.
-- Marks movies as `Incomplete` in the Excel if not found or no songs present.
+Skip Redundant Downloads: Automatically skips songs that are already downloaded, preventing duplicates and saving storage space.

+Mark Incomplete Movies: If a movie’s songs are not found or no downloadable songs are available, it marks the movie as Incomplete in the Excel file, helping you track progress.

+Time-Saving and Easy: Reduces hours of manual work by automating the entire process, making it easy to download a large number of songs in no time.

 ## 📁 Files